-In accordance with the Minimum Standards for Audits of Oregon Municipal Corporations, we have issued our report dated December 27, 2019 on our consideration of Mid County Service District No. 14's compliance with certain provisions of laws and regulations, including the provisions of Oregon Revised Statutes as specified in Oregon Administrative Rules.
-The purpose of that report is to describe the scope of our testing of compliance and the results of that testing and not to provide an opinion on compliance.
+In accordance with the Minimum Standards for Audits of Oregon Municipal Corporations, we have issued our reported dated December 30, 2020 on our consideration of Mid County Service District No. 14's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of compliance and the results of that testing and not to provide an opinion on compliance.